Check Out This Guide + Bonus: Awesome Cardboard Tutorial!

 Use tools like a fine handsaw or a jigsaw to work inwards from the hole to get a starting point for the big middle cut of stand parts.

-This way you won’t have to cut any corners however same as the whole project it does require some patience.
+This way you won’t have to cut any corners however same like the whole project it does require some patience.

 4. Final Cuts and Sanding

 Finish the big middle cut and the slots first to maintain the structural integrity of the wood intact while working with your tools on the last two cuts.

 You can easily start from the outside of the board towards the middle cut.

 Then when the pieces come apart, attempt to fit them together to make the stand.
 Sand the two slots until you feel like they nicely interlock and finally sand and optionally oil, paint or varnish both pieces to perfection.

 However, we personally like the fact that there is only one material in this design.